New classical macroeconomics: Emergence in response to stagflation

 The New Classical school emerged in the 1970s as a response to what were perceived as failures of Keynesian economics to explain stagflation.
 New Classical and monetarist criticisms led by Robert Lucas, Jr. and Milton Friedman respectively forced a labored rethinking of Keynesian economics.
 In particular, Lucas designed the Lucas critique primarily as a means to cast doubt on the Keynesian model.
 This strengthened the case for macro models to be based on microeconomics.

-After the 1970s, the New Classical school for a while became the dominant school in Macroeconomics.

 New neoclassical synthesis

 Prior to the late 1990s, macroeconomics was split between new Keynesian work on market imperfections demonstrated with small models and new classical work on real business cycle theory that used fully specified general equilibrium models and used changes in technology to explain fluctuations in economic output.
 The new neoclassical synthesis developed as a consensus on the best way to explain short-run fluctuations in the economy.

 The new synthesis took elements from both schools.
 New classical economics contributed the methodology behind real business cycle theory and new Keynesian economics contributed nominal rigidities (slow moving and periodic, rather than continuous, price changes also called sticky prices).
 The new synthesis provides the theoretical foundation for much of contemporary mainstream economics.